Smoking causes lung cancer and damages healthy lungs

-Smoking and alcohol are two of the most significant lifestyle-related causes of cancer worldwide.
-While many people are aware of the general risks, fewer understand how strongly these habits increase the chances of developing life-threatening cancers.
+Smoking and alcohol are among the leading preventable causes of cancer worldwide.
+While many people understand the general risks, fewer realize how strongly these habits contribute to life-threatening cancers.

-In India, a large percentage of cancers are linked to preventable causes like tobacco and alcohol, making awareness and early action critical.
+In India, a significant percentage of cancers are directly linked to tobacco use and alcohol consumption, making awareness and early lifestyle changes critical for prevention.

 How Smoking Causes Cancer